 A cleantech entrepreneur and author who translates the complex path to net zero into actionable, evidence-based strategies.

-Chris Goodall bridges the worlds of business, technology, and policy with a singular focus: accelerating the transition to clean energy.
-With an MBA from Harvard and a background in telecoms and consulting, he turned his analytical skills toward the climate crisis in the mid-2000s.
-He is best known for his meticulous, data-driven writing, first through his long-running Carbon Commentary newsletter and then in a series of influential books that dissect the economics and innovation behind renewables, electric transport, and green hydrogen.
-More than just an observer, Goodall has stood for Parliament multiple times for the Green Party, advocating for the policies he writes about.
-His work demystifies the energy transition, insisting that solutions are not only possible but are already being deployed at scale.
+Chris Goodall's Carbon Commentary newsletter and series of books dissect the economics and innovation behind renewables, electric transport, and green hydrogen.
+Born in 1955, the English businessman holds an MBA from Harvard and worked in telecoms and consulting before turning his analytical skills toward the climate crisis in the mid-2000s.
+He has stood for Parliament multiple times for the Green Party, advocating for the policies he writes about.
+His work demystifies the energy transition, insisting that solutions are not only possible but already being deployed at scale.

 1946–1964